Timeline: Russias Growing Threat To Ukraine - UrduPoint

 - Build-up in Belarus - On Monday Russian troops begin arriving in Belarus for snap military drills, which Moscow says are aimed at "thwarting external aggression".

-On Wednesday Washington announces an extra $200 million in security aid to Kyiv as the threat of invasion grows.
+On Wednesday Washington announces an extra $200 million in security aid to Kyiv.

-- Biden fears 'invasion' - Blinken warns that Russia risks reviving Europe's dangerous Cold War era of division as it threatens Ukraine.
+It also hits four prominent Ukrainians with sanctions saying they are "pawns" of Russian intelligence working to destabilise the country.

-Biden says that any entry of Russian troops into Ukraine is "an invasion," a day after appearing to suggest a "minor" attack could invite a lesser response from NATO allies.
+Biden says that any incursion of Russian troops is "an invasion" after appearing to suggest a "minor" attack on Ukraine could invite a lesser response.

-Blinken is set to meet his Russian counterpart Sergei Lavrov on Friday in Geneva.
+- Diplomacy - US Secretary of State Antony Blinken says he asked Russsian counterpart Sergei Lavrov at a meeting to prove Russia is not planning to invade Ukraine and to pull back its troops.